franciskershaw/game-of-fives/testing.md

 Research online frustratingly did nothing but confirm my suspicion that this issue was mainly rooted in iOS, and that nothing in my code was necessarily broken to cause this issue.
 I did find on a stack overflow post that two lines of code might help the performance.

+const AudioContext = window.AudioContext || window.webkitAudioContext;

+const audioCtx = new AudioContext();

+This helped the delay on desktop, but unfortunately did nothing to help the delay on mobile devices. **This is therefore a bug which has remained unsolved for now, but I would very much like to come back to this project in the future to fix it if at any point in my career I come across a solution that could help performance on iOS Safari.**

 ## Manual User Story Testing

 Testing my own user stories was carried out using the following criteria: